What's the meaning of the phrase 'Back seat driver'?

 The link between that form of back seat driving and the present meaning of the phrase isn't explicit, and there's no particular reason to attach any negative sentiment to it.
 It's possible that the phrase originated that way, but I rather doubt it.

-The figurative and derogatory meaning of 'back-seat driver' is unambiguous in this from The Bismarck Tribune a few years later - December 1921:
+The figurative and derogatory meaning of 'back-seat driver' is unambiguous in this from piece from the Oklahoma City Star, August 1914:

 The expression must have been in common use, in the UK at least, by 1930, when P. G. Wodehouse used it, without any explanation of its meaning, in Very Good, Jeeves!: